-Lost and found articles are placed in the wooden box by the IMC.
-Parents and children are urged to check the box for lost articles.
+Lost and found articles are brought to the lost and found storage unit by the annex doors.
+Students are urged to check the lost and found for missing items.
 Every effort will be made to return lost items to their owner.
 Proper marking of clothing and other articles is important to returning these items to their owners.
-Items left after school is out in June are donated to Goodwill.
+Items left after school is out in June are donated to charity.